keystone-enclave/keystone/docs/source/Getting-Started/How-Keystone-Works/Keystone-Basics.rst

 An enclave starts with a contiguous range of physical memory called enclave private memory (EPM).
 The untrusted host first allocates the EPM, and initializes it with the enclave's page table (PT), the runtime (RT), and the eapp.
-Any residual EPM will be consumed as *free memory*.
-The host calls the SM to create an enclave using ``create_enclave`` SBI call.
+Once the host calls the SM to create an enclave,
-The SM walls off the EPM using a free PMP entry.
+The SM walls off the EPM using a PMP entry.
 The PMP status is propagated through all cores in the system so that the EPM is protected from any cores.
 As soon as the enclave is created, the SM measures and verifies the initial state of the enclave.